 Orange Shirt Day began in 2013, inspired by the story of Phyllis Webstad, a residential school survivor who lives in Williams Lake, British Columbia.

 As a 6-year-old, entering St. Joseph Mission Residential School , Webstad was gifted an orange shirt by her grandmother on her first day of school in the early 1970’s.
-That orange shirt was taken from her on her very first day at school, after she was stripped naked.
+That gift was taken from her on her very first day at school, after she was stripped naked.
 It would never be returned.
-The orange shirt would come to symbolize the right of Indigenous children that were taken away in the residential school system.
+The orange shirt would come to symbolize the rights of Indigenous children that were taken away in the residential school system.

-Sorley spoke to Lianne Castelino of WhereParentsTalk TV in advance of Orange Shirt Day 2020 about her involvement in the event and how this deep scar and the wounds left on generations of First Nations families has impacted her as a parent of 5, grandmother of 8 and great-grandmother of two.
+Sorley spoke to Lianne Castelino of WhereParentsTalk TV in advance of the 2020 celebration about her involvement in the event and how this deep scar and the wounds left on generations of First Nations families has impacted her as a parent of 5, grandmother of 8 and great-grandmother of two.